The ELBO of Variational Autoencoders Converges to a Sum of Three Entropies: THE ELBO AT CONVERGENCE

-We will later see that VAE--2 can parametrize the same distributions as VAE--1.
-The advantage of \mbox{VAE--2} compared to VAE--1 is that it is of a form for which the variance parameters of the prior distribution can be learned (which will be exploited below).
+We refer to such a VAE as VAE--2. \end{definition} We will later see that VAE--2 can indeed parametrize the same distributions as VAE--1.
+The advantage of \mbox{VAE--2} compared to VAE--1 is that it is of a form for which the variance parameters of its prior distribution can be learned (which will be exploited below).

-The stationary points of VAE--2 are clearly defined.
-They are those points in parameter space for which the derivatives w.r.t.\ all parameters (parameters $\Theta$ and $\Phi$) vanish.
-For VAE--2 this implies:
+The stationary points are those points in parameter space for which the derivatives w.r.t.\ all parameters (parameters $\Phi$ and $\Theta$) vanish.
+In particular, this implies for VAE--2:

-For VAE--2 the derivatives w.r.t.\ the DNN parameters $W^{(l)}$ and $\bVec_l$ are also zero at stationary points as well as all derivatives w.r.t.\,the encoder parameters $\Phi$ (for the parameters $\tilde{W}^{(0)}$ a derivative with Lagrange multipliers is zero).
-However, we will below only use (\ref{EqnStatPoints}).
+The derivatives w.r.t.\ the DNN parameters $W,V$, and $T$ are also zero at stationary points (for the parameters $\tilde{W}^{0}$ a derivative with Lagrange multipliers is zero).
+However, we will only use \cref{EqnStatPoints} in the sequel.
+We can now proceed to proof the following theorem: